Another Cog Success --

 Governors of every state in the United States, after an inmate pardon petition is received, usually wait one-to-four years (or longer) to decide whether or not to pardon the inmate.

-The second pardon John Coggeshall ever filed for an inmate was granted by a Governor ten days after it was submitted.
+The second pardon John Coggeshall ever filed for an inmate was granted by a Governor twelve days after it was submitted.
 That pardon reduced the inmate’s sentence from six consecutive life terms (plus 118 years) to 40 years.

 On his last day in office (January, 2018) another Governor granted pardons to only six inmates.
 Three of those pardon petitions were written and submitted by John Coggeshall.